#TaxTheBanks

 Chancellor Rachel Reeves

-We're calling on Chancellor Rachel Reeves to introduce a windfall tax on big banks’ profits to support households that need it the most and help fund the NHS this winter.
+Call on Chancellor Rachel Reeves to introduce a windfall tax on big bank profits to support households that need it the most and avoid austerity 2.0.

 Years of higher interest rates have sent our rent, mortgage, and debt payments soaring, while banks have raked in huge profits for doing absolutely nothing.
-The big four UK banks (Barclays, HSBC, Lloyds, and NatWest) made pre-tax profits of £44.3 billion in 2023.
-Four times higher than in 2020 as a direct result of the Bank of England’s rate hikes.
+The big four UK banks (Barclays, HSBC, Lloyds, and NatWest) made a record pre-tax profit of £45.9 billion in 2024 and they're on track to beat that this year - having made £24 billion in the first six months of 2025.
 [1]

-Increasing the bank surcharge from 3% to 35%, in line with the 35% Energy Profits Levy on oil and gas companies who also profited from the cost of living crisis, would’ve brought in an extra £14 billion - two-thirds of the famed ‘fiscal blackhole’.
+Introducing a 38% levy, in line with the Energy Profits Levy on oil and gas companies who also profited from the cost of living crisis, could bring in £11 billion.*

-Banks are (unsurprisingly) against this.
-CEOs from Lloyds and HSBC have publicly begged politicians not to, and bankers warned against it in a recent meeting with the Chancellor.
-[2] But after deciding not to scrap the two-child benefit cap and cutting pensioner’s winter fuel payments, it’s time for this new government to show whose side they’re really on.
+Banks are (unsurprisingly) against this; the CEOs of Lloyds, Barclays, and HSBC have publicly begged Rachel Reeves not to.
+[2] But after deciding not to scrap the two-child benefit cap, it’s time for this government to show whose side they’re really on.

 Notes: